 - The trialist has agreed to a clearly defined outcome and trial period

-- The trialist has allocated a resource(s) to it
+- The trialist has allocated resources to it (nominated staff)

 - The trialist has agreed to a formal test process and to provide a formal test report at the end

 - You have an internal champion who will safeguard your interests

 - You are welcome to go on-site (with notice of course) and check on the trial's progress

 - You have agreed upfront on the next steps once the software has proven itself.